 In 2023, Northwestern graduate students voted in favor of union representation by the United Electrical, Radio and Machine Workers of America (UE).
-Accordingly, the University and UE will engage in negotiations over the terms of an initial collective bargaining agreement (CBA).
-When providing research or instructional services for the University over the course of your graduate program, you will be considered part of the UE-represented bargaining unit and subject to the terms of any applicable CBA.
-For answers to frequently asked questions regarding Northwestern's graduate student union, you may refer to the University's Graduate Student Unionization website.
+Accordingly, the University and NUGW-UE engaged in negotiations from Spring 2023 to Spring 2024 over the terms of an initial collective bargaining agreement (CBA).
+The CBA was ratified by NUGW-UE membership on March 15th, 2024, and is in effect until March 31, 2027.
+More information about the union can be found here.

+When providing research or instructional services for the University as defined in the CBA, you will be considered part of the bargaining unit and covered by the terms and protections of any applicable CBA.
+When you are in the bargaining unit, the payment of either union membership dues or agency fees is a condition of employment.
+Membership information can be found on the NUGW-UE Local 1122's website.
+For answers to frequently asked questions regarding Northwestern's graduate student union, you may refer to NUGW-UE Local 1122's website where you can find general information and contact information for your local union stewards.
+You can also refer to the University's Graduate Student Unionization website.
+The department graduate union organizers can connect workers with a local steward.